jdhenshaw/scousepy/README.md

 Reporting issues and getting help
 =================================

-Please help to improve this package by reporting issues via [GitHub] (https://github.com/jdhenshaw/scousepy/issues).
+Please help to improve this package by reporting issues via [GitHub](https://github.com/jdhenshaw/scousepy/issues).
 Alternatively, you can get in touch at [...]

 Developers
 ==========